Unit 1. Letters and sounds

 - The plosive-fricative combinations pf ts th kx and their voiced couterparts only occur at word boundaries and in compound words.
 Take care not no pronounce them as affricates as in ‘church’, but as separate sounds as in Polish trzysta ‘three hundred’ (as opposed to czysta ‘clean’).
 The same applies for other combinations of a plosive plus another consonant (pm tl etc.), as well as for two identical plosives (kk etc.): the release of the first plosive is always audible.

 - w sounds more like an English v than an English w, but is pronounced between the lips, not between lower lip and upper teeth.

 This chapter is short, rather geeky, and not necessary for understanding the rest of the tutorial.

 Phonotactics, or the restriction of sound combinations, is rather permissive in Lemizh.
 A mora has the following structure, where the bracketed parts are optional:

 V is the mora’s vowel, L a liquid, N a nasal, and O an obstruent that can be either a P(losive), a F(ricative), FP, PF, FF, FFP, FPF, or PFF.
+Word-initial consonant clusters cannot contain more than three sounds.
 No geminate consonants (*ff etc.) occur within a mora.
 Consecutive plosive-fricative or fricative-plosive combinations within the same mora must have the same sonority – either both are voiced, or both are voiceless.
-A plosive cannot have the same place of articulation as a following consonant with the exception of R r. *dc, *dv and their voiceless counterparts are also prohibited.
+A plosive cannot have the same place of articulation as a following consonant with the exception of R r. *dc, *dv and their voiceless counterparts are also prohibited within a mora.

 Word boundaries, including those within compound words, are always mora boundaries.
 Where mora boundaries would still be ambiguous, liquids and nasals are assigned to the earliest possible mora, and obstruents to the latest possible mora.